iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted12004/report.md

 > If you are old and sick stay in the house.
 Everyone else, stop worrying about the Chinese sniffles 🥢🇨🇳👲🐉🏮🈲️.
 Lockdown Larry will have us all living off of government before you know it..🤦🏽‍♂️<br> :date: __2020-11-17 09:48:34__

 > I can't turn the exposure notification on.
 I have had the latest Android installed.<br> :date: __2020-11-16 20:42:33__

-> Poorly written.
-App can not be moved to external SD memory<br> :date: __2020-11-16 18:20:12__

-> Everytime i try to enable notifications it throws an error<br> :date: __2020-11-16 01:42:31__

-> Notice just posted someone in my apartment complex tested positive on Friday 13 November but nothing on the app.
-I think someone needs to go back to the drawing board on this one.<br> :date: __2020-11-15 20:16:32__

-> Tried to install on 2 different devices and app will only enable notifications on one of them.<br> :date: __2020-11-15 16:23:27__

-> Exposure alerts won't turn on<br> :date: __2020-11-15 12:13:11__

-> Why is does this app exist?
-The human race is a cancer and is finally being treated as such.
-Just let them all die.
-Seriously.
-The world - some place that hope runs out.
-Just let it burn.
-Walk away.<br> :date: __2020-11-14 20:15:00__